danijeljw/danijelj/source/_posts/2016-02-13-un-une-des-articles-definis.markdown

 un _(m)_ and une _(f)_ are used for persons/things.

-Plural form of all objecs is des _(pl)_ regardless of whatever gender is occupied.
+Plural form of all objects is des _(pl)_ regardless of whatever gender is occupied.

 | Anglais | Français |
 |:--:|:---|